 Section 4.03 Term of Office.
 The officers of the Company Board of Directors shall elect or appoint the Chief Executive Officer and the Chief Financial Officer, and may elect or appoint officers as it may deem necessary or appropriate, and who shall hold office until their successors are chosen and qualified. such officer's death, resignation, or removal, or until such officer's successor is elected or appointed.
-Any officer elected or appointed by the Board of Directors, shall be without prejudice to the contract rights of any person so removed.
+Any officer elected or appointed by the Board of Directors may be removed at any time with or without cause by the affirmative vote of a majority of the Board of Directors.
+Such removal, however, shall be without prejudice to the contract rights of any person so removed.
 Any officer may resign at any time by giving written notice to the Chief Executive Officer or the Secretary of the Company.
 Any vacancy occurring in any office of the Company by death, resignation, removal, or otherwise shall be filled by the Board of Directors.
-However, in the event that there should be no duly elected and qualified Directors remaining in office, then the shareholders shall elect a new Director or new Directors to fill such vacancy or vacances.
+However, in the event that there should be no duly elected and qualified Directors remaining in office, then the shareholders shall elect a new Director or new Directors to fill such vacancy or vacancies.